wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/resource-groups-vm-searching.md

     data:    AlertLogic.Extension                            chinanorth

-These lists can be quite long, so <!-- deleted by customization the --><!-- keep by customization: begin --> above <!-- keep by customization: end --> example list <!-- deleted by customization above --> is just a snippet.
+These lists can be quite long, so the example list above is just a snippet.
 Let's say that I noticed that Canonical is, indeed, an image publisher in the China North location.
-You can now find their offers by calling `azure vm image <!-- deleted by customization list-offers` --><!-- keep by customization: begin --> list-offers <!-- keep by customization: end --> and pass the location and the publisher at the prompts, like the following example:
+You can now find their offers by calling `azure vm image list-offers` and pass the location and the publisher at the prompts, like the following example:

     azure vm image list-offers
     info:    Executing command vm image list-offers